MAP has transformed over 120+ startup founders into elite operators.

 However, we do expect a cultural return.
 The best way you can do this is to support the next generation of startups in our program by becoming a great ambassador and mentor for MAP.
 This could mean running a workshop, mentoring a startup in the next cohort or even making a helpful introduction to a budding founder in the program.

 No. You retain full ownership of all intellectual property (IP) your startup creates.

 A typical week for a MAP founder is spent working on your business with support from the MAP team, mentors and founder cohort.
-The objective is to surround you with the knowledge, support, expertise and networks to help you succeed.
-Every few weeks during the program, we run workshops that you can attend, covering topics such as legal essentials, fundraising, hiring etc. Approaching the end of the program, we will conduct regular pitch practice sessions to help you refine your investor pitch.
+The objective is to surround you with the knowledge, support, expertise and networks to help you make decisions for your business as quickly as possible.

 You will kick off the week by sharing your goals and challenges for the week with your fellow founders, and attend a meeting with the MAP team and Entrepreneurs in Residence to review your wins, discuss tactics, or analyse issues you foresee in the coming week.
 As you’ll be running your business out of the MAP office you’ll quickly find that your proximity to founders will be invaluable as they will help you understand how they’ve approached and overcome obstacles you’re now facing.